uhasker/getting-things-done-in-next-js/src/chapter1/07-basic-datastructures.md

 ```

 Arrays can be nested, resulting in multidimensional arrays.
-Accessing an element of such a nested array results in an array (of a lower dimension).
+Accessing an element of such a nested array results in another array (of a lower dimension).
 Nested arrays can be flattened with the `flat` method:

 ```js